 Guests on the program have included: Nobel Laureates in economics; numerous Pulitzer Prize recipients in business, financial, and political news reporting; Members of Congress and senior staff of Congressional committees; C-level executives from financial services, technology, and telecom; top Wall Street traders, hedge fund managers, and other institutional money managers; retired military executive officers and flag officers; retired national security and intelligence senior officials, including prominent whistleblowers; and many leading authors, academics, think tank researchers, progressives, and activists.

-As a guest commentator, I have also been interviewed on Al Jazeera, the BBC, American Public Radio's "Market Watch," Sirius-XM POTUS, and Free Speech Radio news, among other media.
+American Public Radio's "Market Watch," Sirius-XM POTUS, and Free Speech Radio news, among other media.
 In November 2010, I appeared opposite President Obama on Al Jazeera while attending the Asia Pacific Economic Cooperation group (APEC) in Yokohama, Japan.

 Married, with five daughters and two sons.